delvtech/pypechain/README.md

 Static Python bindings for ethereum smart contracts.

-- Parses JSON ABIs to create typesafe web3.py contract instances
+- Parses JSON ABIs to create typesafe web3.py contract instances.
-- Functions have typesafe function parameters and return values
+- Functions have typesafe function parameters and return values.
+- Functions have transparent exceptions that contains decoded error messages and more.
-- Smart Contract internal types are exposed as dataclasses
+- Smart Contract internal types are exposed as dataclasses.
-- Contract event interfaces are exposed as typesafe classes
+- Contract event interfaces are exposed as typesafe dataclasses.
+- Helper functions to deploy a given contract.
+- Helper functions for `get_logs_typed` and `process_receipt_typed` to return typesafe dataclass events.
+- Helper functions for signing, transacting, and waiting for transaction receipts.

 This project is a work-in-progress.
 All code is provided as is and without guarantee.